Guarantor Personal Loans

 You are likely to receive a higher rate, and may be limited in terms of how much you can borrow, but will not need to find a guarantor.

 Asked to be a guarantor?
 Consider the following before you say “yes”.

 - I am satisfied the person I’m guaranteeing can manage the loan repayments.
 This is up to you to do and may involve you seeking independent financial advice.

 - I have checked the terms of the loan agreement.
 This includes checking whether the guarantee is limited or unlimited and whether you can expect to be notified if the borrower defaults on the loan.

 - I understand the lender doesn’t have to proceed with enforcement against the borrower before taking legal action against me as a guarantor.
 You have no right to insist on this as a guarantor.

 - I understand the capacity under which I’m signing the guarantee.
 For instance, if you are a director, are you signing a personal guarantee?
 If you are part of a trust, is the guarantee limited to the trust assets?

-- I have received legal advice before agreeing to go guarantor.
+- I have received legal advice before agreeing to be a guarantor.
 You can seek free legal advice before agreeing to be the guarantor on a personal loan.
-There are community legal centres and legal aid agencies available in every state and territory – details of which can be found on ASIC’s website.
+There are community legal centres and legal aid agencies available in every state and territory; details of these can be found on ASIC’s website.